webdriverio-community/wdio-electron-service/docs/configuration/service-configuration.md

 ### `cdpBridgeTimeout`:

-Timeout for any request using CdpBridge to a node debugger.
+Timeout for any request using CdpBridge to the node debugger.

 ### `cdpBridgeWaitInterval`: